-I remember being terrified as I tried to pack for our first car camping trip with a baby & toddler in tow!
+I remember being terrified as I tried to plan for camping with babies & toddlers in tow!
 My husband is a pretty relaxed guy, but I often lay awake at night imagining what could go wrong.
 With strategic packing and an open mind about the adventure ahead of you, I assure you that the whole experience can be even more fun than before you had kids.
 They have an amazing way of making the simplest things (like leaves, dirt and roasted marshmallows) seem like the most incredible things on earth.

 1. PRACTICE SLEEPING IN A TENT AT HOME